bloominstituteoftechnology/C-Web-Server/README.md

 * Your code will interface with the existing code.
 Understanding the existing code is an expected part of this challenge.

-What's already there:
+What's already here:

-* Low-level networking code
+* `net.h` and `net.c` contain low-level networking code
-* Code that determines a MIME type from a file extension
+* `mime.h` and `mime.c` contains functionality for determining the MIME type of a file
-* File-reading code
+* `file.h` and `file.c` contain file-reading code
-* A hashtable implementation
+* `hashtable.h` and `hashtable.c` contain an implementation of a hashtable (this one is a bit more complicated than what you built in the Hashtables sprint)
-* A linked list implementation (used solely by the hashable--you don't need it)
+* `llist.h` and `llist.c` contain an implementation of a doubly-linked list (used solely by the hashable--you don't need it)
-* All system calls, including `send()` and `recv()`
+* `cache.h` and `cache.c` are where you will implement the LRU cache functionality for days 3 and 4

 ## What is a Web Server?